hydroper-jet/lang/spec/1.0/source/src/enum.md

 ## Enumeration inference

-Throughout JetWork code, the user is allowed to use a string literal to identify an enumeration member by its *string* value wherever the enumeration is expected at compile-time.
+Throughout Jet code, the user is allowed to use a string literal to identify an enumeration member by its *string* value wherever the enumeration is expected at compile-time.

 ```
 function peopleEat(foodType: FoodType): Boolean (